Lifestyle Changes to Manage Insomnia

 Stress is considered by most sleep experts to be the number one cause of short-term sleeping difficulties.
 Common triggers include school- or job-related pressures, a family or marriage problem, and a serious illness or death in the family.

-to help relieve stress, but do so at least three hours before bedtime.
+to help relieve stress, but do so at least 3 hours before bedtime.
 A workout after that time may actually keep you awake because your body has had no chance to cool down and relax.
 Other techniques that may reduce stress are

 and deep breathing.